 That was described by Abraham Maslow, and it is a true cycle.
 It is a series of emotions that we go through when we are hit by a seemingly unending set of pressures.
 We eventually become apathetic to what is going on around us, and we do not care.

 Well, that is what happened to the people in the book of Hebrews.
 It was not a bloody persecution.
 It was constant pressures being applied to the mind.
 Economic pressures, health pressures, persecution on the church pressures, social pressures, family pressures, you name it—one coming right after the other in a wave that never seems to end.
 And we need to confront this because things are not going to get any better!
 And the pressures are going to continue to build.
-We had better have a Resource that we can go to in order to weather the storms of psychological damage that might be inflicted upon us because we have nothing to resist the tribulations (pressures) that are coming upon us.
+We had better have a Resource to whom we can go to in order to weather the storms of psychological damage that might be inflicted upon us because we have nothing to resist the tribulations (pressures) that are coming upon us.

 The outward effect on these people is very clearly given by the apostle Paul in Galatians 6.
 Apathy has an effect—where we not only no longer care about life itself, but we no longer care about God.
 It begins to wane.

 Galatians 6:7-10 Be not deceived; God is not mocked.
 For whatsoever a man sows, that shall he also reap.
 For he that sows to his flesh shall of the flesh reap corruption; but he that sows to the Spirit shall of the Spirit reap life everlasting.
 [That is the way we want to go!]
 And let us not be weary in well doing: for in due season we shall reap, if we faint not.
 As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.